 The following seven bones form the orbit:

 The orbit is a pear shape, with the optic nerve at the stem, and holds approximately 30 cc volume.
 The entrance to the globe anteriorly is approximately 35 mm high and 45 mm wide.
 The depth from orbital rim to the orbital apex measures 40 to 45 mm in adults.
 The maximum width is 1 cm behind the anterior orbital margin.
+Both race and gender can affect the measurements of the bony orbit.
 The orbital cavity contains the globe, nerves, vessels, lacrimal gland, extraocular muscles, tendons, and the trochlea as well as fat and other connective tissue.
 An increase in the volume of the extraocular structures within the orbit can cause proptosis, which is protrusion of the globe and/or displacement (deviation) of the globe from its normal position.

 The orbital margin is the anterior opening of the globe and has a quadrilateral spine formed by several of the bones that make up the orbit.
 The roof of the orbit is formed by the orbital plate of the frontal bone and the lesser wing of the sphenoid.
 The fossa of the lacrimal gland lies anterolaterally, behind the zygomatic process of the frontal bone.